designingsean/portfolio/_casestudies/job-setup.markdown

 ## Summary

 Simple changes can have a huge positive impact.
 It can be tough to believe if you are not in the user experience field.
 It can sometimes be easy to forget if you are.

-- Existing funnel completion was around 25%
-- A lot of information needed on the first screen, wasn’t well organized
-- Navigation was cumbersome, back and next coupled with next steps
-- Moved to one thought per screen
-- Separated navigation from “where you are”
-- Funnel moved up to around 80% completion